WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

 # Monitoring across the stack

-Note: This RFC links out to several pages of relevant documentation and blog posts.
-It's not necessary to read all of them to review this RFC and I've tried to incorporate the necessary information for understanding any given topic into the RFC itself.
-However, I've left out specific implementation details for things like aggregated metric building, anomaly detection, etc, in favor of focusing more on the infrastructure side of things.
-That is: how do we gather the basic time series data that we need to be able to build monitors off of.

-Generally I've decided to cut how to build specific monitors out of the scope of this PR aside from broad strokes necessary to describe how a particular metric we're gather might be used (i.e., to clarify why we would want to measure it).
-As I repeat a few times below, gathering metrics is not free.
-It costs CPU cycles and introduces regular background I/O in the form of network calls.
-It also requires a certain amount of memory for gathering batched metrics.
-None of this is major but it does add up and I think we would do well to justify the metrics we gather.
-It's tempting to just measure everything, but metrics should have a goal that should include when there are actionable changes to be made to the area being measured.

-Additionally, because I had to spend a good deal of time sketching out how this stuff works, I wrote a good deal of preliminary code.
+Note: Because I had to spend a good deal of time sketching out how this stuff works, I wrote a good deal of preliminary code.
 It's probably not perfect so it's really only a starting point, but it at least gives a vision for how we could do this.

+Additionally, there are several

 ## Reviewers